DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 ```
 The switch will reboot with the factory default settings, and the previous configuration (including any passwords or VLANs) will be erased.

-## Step 3.
+## STEP 3.
 Set the Basic Configuration and Personalized Configuration.
 It will ask for to enter the initial configuration dialog:
 ```
 yes